Offering students a varied co-curricular programme

 Clubs and Societies

-To further enrich our boys' learning, our staff run clubs and societies during lunch times and after school.
+To further enrich our students' learning, our staff run clubs and societies during lunch times and after school.
 As well as various aspects of music, sport and the CCF, the extra activities include Student Business Challenge, Chess Club, Art Club, Socrates Debating Club, creative writing, Jèrriais, shooting, climbing, Youth Assembly, Drama Club and Duke of Edinburgh’s Award.

 Towards exam season in the summer term, staff also provide revision clubs and drop-in sessions for students who want to improve their grade or clarify a certain concept in a subject they are learning about.